 The virtual tours are suitable for any VR headset type, provided they use a Web VR-enabled browser.
 The experience is also accessible on desktop computers and mobile devices.

-The app was free to download for users around the world.
-Using Oculus Rift with Touch controllers, they could reach out, lift, rotate, and study unique exhibits including the Gilgamesh Tablet and a two-million-year-old stone-chopping tool.
+Two Million Years of History And Humanity, an application for Oculus Rift with Touch controllers, was free to download.
+Users around the world could reach out, lift, rotate, and study any of 48 unique exhibits, including the Gilgamesh Tablet and a two-million-year-old stone-chopping tool.

 It’s possible to develop virtual experiences around particular artworks, too.
 Eye of the Owl – The Hieronymus Bosch VR experience by Pieter van Huystee is dedicated to “The Garden of Earthly Delights.”
-Not everyone may have a chance to fly to Madrid and spend hours in one of the Prado’s rooms to fully appreciate the painting’s countless figures and scenarios.

-Our journey as collectors has always been about finding the highest quality artworks and simultaneously finding ways to share them with as many people as possible,” the founder George Kremer said.
+This collection of Flemish and Dutch Golden Age paintings doesn’t have a brick-and-mortar building.
+“Our journey as collectors has always been about finding the highest quality artworks and simultaneously finding ways to share them with as many people as possible,” the founder George Kremer said.
 A virtual reality museum seems like a perfect solution.

 The museum space, though virtual, was designed by a world-class architect and ensures perfect lighting that art lovers and collectors appreciate so much.
-Each of the 74 paintings was photographed 2,500-3,500 times using the ‘photogrammetry’ technique to build ultra-high resolution visual models.
+Each painting was photographed 2,500-3,500 times using the ‘photogrammetry’ technique to build ultra-high resolution visual models.
+Virtual visitors can see the colors and brushwork up close, look at the back of the paintings, and explore their provenance.

 Location-based Museum Virtual Reality Experiences